 I told him my girlfriend and I had visited the show a few days earlier to see the works and I liked the juxtaposition of the shiny surfaces at the breaks in the pieces, and it even spawned a new word in my made-up vocabulary.
 “What’s that?”
 He asked.
 “Newth.
 That the newth shows through, and it’s shiny and seemingly precious, of great value… that jewels are often to be found in coal, and that sort of nonsense…”

-And with that, due to time and space constraints, I’ll leave the reader to enjoy the professional photos of Donut, Cookie and the others on Jonathan’s webpage, and encourage you to visit both the show and this amazing space, which will be new to many readers who don’t frequent Midtown East.
-On Prince’s page you will also find links to some of his many in-depth print interviews and articles about his work.
+And with that, I’ll leave the reader to enjoy the professional photos of Cookie, Donut, and the others.
+I encourage you to visit both the show and this amazing space which may be new to many readers who don’t frequent Midtown East.
+On Prince’s site, you will find links to some of his many in-depth print interviews and articles about his work.